 - Line your baking sheets with parchment paper or a silicone baking mat.

-- Gradually add the powdered sugar until everything is well combined.
+- Gradually add the powdered sugar until everything is well combined.3 ½ cups powdered sugar

-- Shape the peanut butter dough into 1 inch balls and place on the prepared baking sheet.
+- Shape the creamy mixture into 1-inch balls and place them on the prepared cookie sheet.

 - Freeze the balls for 1 hour.

-- In a microwave safe bowl, add chocolate chips and shortening.
+- In a microwave safe bowl, add chocolate chips and shortening.2 cup semi-sweet chocolate chips, 2 tablespoons vegetable shortening or coconut oil

 - Heat for 1 minute, stir and continue heating for 10-15 seconds at a time, stirring after each heating.
 Stop just before all the chocolate is melted.
 Stir until the chocolate is completely melted.